 § 4928.2.
-Priority of the board; Protection of the public
+Priority to protect the public

 Protection of the public shall be the highest priority for the Acupuncture Board in exercising its licensing, regulatory, and disciplinary functions.
 Whenever the protection of the public is inconsistent with other interests sought to be promoted, the protection of the public shall be paramount.